f5devcentral/f5-automation-labs/docs/class2/module2/lab2.rst

    - **bigip_password**: admin

 #.
 Click the 'Add' button, then close the 'Manage Environments' window.
 #.
-Select the ``Lab 4.2`` environment:
+Select the ``Lab 2.2`` environment:

    |image83|

-The preceeding steps configured the Input Variables required for all the folders that comprise our workflow.
+The preceding steps configured the Input Variables required for all the folders that comprise our workflow.
 We will now manually execute all the requests in the folders.